Boris Johnson’s Covid announcement: The Prime Minister is being urged to resign by bereaved families and Tory MPs, who are calling for him to do so.

 Rishi Sunak supports Boris Johnson’s “request for patience” as Sue Gray conducts her investigation, saying the Prime Minister was “right to apologize.”

-“I’ve been on a visit all day today continuing work on our (hashtag)PlanForJobs as well as meeting MPs to discuss the energy situation,” Mr Sunak said in a tweet.
+“I’ve been on a visit all day today continuing work on our (hashtag)PlanForJobs as well as meeting MPs to discuss the energy situation,” Mr Sunak tweeted.

 “The Prime Minister was correct in apologizing, and I agree with his request for patience while Sue Gray conducts her investigation.”